huggingface/transformers/examples/README.md

 as BERT/RoBERTa have a bidirectional mechanism; we're therefore using the same loss that was used during their
 pre-training: masked language modeling.

 In accordance to the RoBERTa paper, we use dynamic masking rather than static masking.
-The model may therefore converge slower, but over-fitting would take more epochs.
+The model may, therefore, converge slightly slower (over-fitting takes more epochs).

 We use the `--mlm` flag so that the script may change its loss function.